schnusch/sysprog2024/4-simple-login/README.md

     ```
   * From this we can tell the return address is 0xffffdc38 - 0xffffdb68 = 212
     bytes after *password*.
-  * Now we change return address through *password*, create a new breakpoint,
+  * Now we change return address through *password* create a new breakpoint and
-    and see what happens at `ret`.
+    see what happens at `ret`.

     ```
     (gdb) set *(void **)(password + 212) = -1